Maurice Flitcroft: Golf career

 Following the 1976 Open, the rules were changed to prevent Flitcroft from attempting to enter again.
-Undeterred, he regularly attempted to enter the Open and several other golf competitions, either under his own name or under pseudonyms, such as Gene Paycheki (as in pay cheque), Gerrard Hoppy, and James Beau Jolley.
-Other more ludicrous names used were Arnold Palmtree and Count Manfred von Hoffmanstel, together with physical disguises such as wearing a false moustache and dark glasses.
+Undeterred, he regularly attempted to enter the Open and other golf competitions, either under his own name or under pseudonyms, such as Gene Paycheki (as in pay cheque), Gerrard Hoppy, and James Beau Jolley.
+Other more ludicrous names included Arnold Palmtree and Count Manfred von Hoffmanstel, together with physical disguises such as a false moustache and dark glasses.

-After his initiation into celebrity golf, Flitcroft briefly became a C-list celebrity and had various golf trophies (usually those celebrating poor play or egregious mishaps) named after him; he also had the distinction of having the "Maurice Gerald Flitcroft Member-Guest Tournament" named after him by the 1988 Blythefield Country Club in Grand Rapids, Michigan.
+Flitcroft's celebrity led to a number of golf trophies (usually those celebrating poor play or egregious mishaps) being named after him.
+He also had the distinction of being celebrated with the "Maurice Gerald Flitcroft Member-Guest Tournament" which was first held in 1978 by the Blythefield Country Club in Grand Rapids, Michigan.
 Buddy Whitten, Blythefield's head pro stated that, "It started as a lark, but most people can't break 90 so they relate more to Maurice than they would to a touring pro."
-By the time of the 22nd Maurice G. Flitcroft Member-Guest Tournament, which was held in May 2000, the club had featured a green with two holes so that even the most errant of approaches were potentially rewarded.
-If this wasn't enough, another green had a 12 in cup.
+Flitcroft and his wife were invited to play the tournament in 1988, with business-class tickets for the flights provided by British Airways.
+By the time of the 22nd tournament in May 2000, the club featured a green with two holes so that even the most errant of approaches were potentially rewarded; another green had a 12 in cup.

-In 1988, Flitcroft himself was flown to Blythefield to play in the event.
-He is reported as having told the members there that it was the first time he and his wife had been out of the house together "since their gas oven exploded."
-Whitten further said, "It was a different sort of experience, I'd never met a crane operator from England.
-But his game had gotten a little better than I expected.
-I think he shot in the low 90s."
-Flitcroft said of his performance, "I wasn't playing too well.
-Some faults had crept into my swing.
-But I hit a lot of good shots.”

-Flitcroft retired from Vickers in the 1970s and devoted himself to his golf—but was reduced to the ignominy of once again playing on local fields, having been banned from every local golf club after sneaking into their grounds to play without permission.

 In popular culture

+Flitcroft's career was highlighted in Stephen Pile's 1979 bestseller, The Book of Heroic Failures, bringing him greater popular recognition.

-He is the subject of a biography, The Phantom of the Open, by Scott Murray and Simon Farnaby, published by Yellow Jersey Press in July 2010.
+Flitcroft is the subject of a biography, The Phantom of the Open, by Scott Murray and Simon Farnaby, published by Yellow Jersey Press in July 2010.
+This was later turned into a film script by Farnaby.

-In 2017, Farnaby stated that he was writing a film script based on the book.
 The Phantom of the Open, directed by Craig Roberts, starring Mark Rylance and Sally Hawkins, opened at the London Film Festival in October 2021 before a wider release in March 2022.

 Personal life

-Flitcroft was married to Jean (died 2002) by whom he had two sons, one of whom caddied for him.
+Flitcroft was married to Jean, who died in 2002.
+They had two sons, one of whom caddied for him.

 Death

+Flitcroft died of a lung infection on 24 March 2007 at the age of 77.
 In its obituary of Flitcroft, The Daily Telegraph commented: